-Kim et al.~\cite{lsm-spatial2017} conducted an experimental study of LSM-based spatial indexes for geo-tagged point data, including LSM versions of the R-tree~\cite{rtree1984}, Dynamic Hilbert \btree (DHB-tree) \cite{space-filling2000}, Dynamic Hilbert Value \btree (DHVB-tree)~\cite{space-filling2000}, Static Hilbert \btree (SHB-tree)~\cite{sqlserver-spatial}, and Spatial Inverted File (SIF)~\cite{sif2010}.
+Kim et al.~\cite{lsm-spatial2017} conducted an experimental study of LSM-based spatial index structures for geo-tagged data, including LSM-tree versions of the R-tree~\cite{rtree1984}, Dynamic Hilbert \btree (DHB-tree) \cite{space-filling2000}, Dynamic Hilbert Value \btree (DHVB-tree)~\cite{space-filling2000}, Static Hilbert \btree (SHB-tree)~\cite{sqlserver-spatial}, and Spatial Inverted File (SIF)~\cite{sif2010}.
 An R-tree is a balanced search tree that stores multi-dimensional spatial data using their minimum bounding rectangles.
-DHB-trees and DHVB-trees store spatial points directly into \btrees using spatial curves.
+DHB-trees and DHVB-trees store spatial points directly into \btrees using space-filling curves.
 SHB-trees and SIFs exploit a grid-based approach by statically decomposing a two-dimensional space into a multi-level grid hierarchy.
 For each spatial object, the IDs of its overlapping cells are stored.
-The difference between these two structures is that an SHB-tree stores pairs of cell IDs and primary keys in a \btree, while an SIF stores a list of primary keys for each cell ID in an inverted index.
-The key conclusion was that there is no clear winner among these index structures, but the LSM-based R-tree performs reasonably well for both ingestion and query workloads without requiring too much tuning.
+The difference between these two structures is that an SHB-tree stores the pairs of cell IDs and primary keys in a \btree, while a SIF stores a list of primary keys for each cell ID in an inverted index.
+The key conclusion of this study is that there is no clear winner among these index structures, but the LSM-based R-tree performs reasonably well for both ingestion and query workloads without requiring too much tuning.
+It also handles both point and non-point data well.
 Moreover, for non-index-only queries, the final primary key lookup step is generally dominant since it often requires a separate disk I/O for each primary key.
 This further diminished the differences between these spatial indexing methods.